12 Must-Watch Movies to Learn Portuguese

 It showcases the harsh conditions of life and how it forces people to cope with drug warlords and poverty.

-These were the conditions the country experienced during the dictatorship periods before the carnation revolution.
+These were the conditions the country experienced during the dictatorship periods before the Carnation Revolution.

 2. Central Station (Central do Brasil) — (R) 1998